✯ ✯ Bush School DC Accepting NSI Applications for Fall 2022 ✯ ✯

 I’ve been admitted.
 What are my next steps?

-Admitted students will receive an email from the Bush School Washington, DC, outlining your next steps.
+Admitted students will receive an email from the Bush School DC, outlining your next steps.
 Please be sure to check your email regularly.

 How do I find my advisor?